kata-containers/kata-containers/tools/packaging/kata-deploy/README.md

 ### Run a sample workload

-Workloads which utilize Kata can node-select based on `katacontainers.io/kata-runtime=true`, and are run through an applicable runtime if they are marked with the appropriate `runtimeClass` object.
+Workloads specify the runtime they'd like to utilize by setting the appropriate `runtimeClass` object within the `Pod` specification.
+The `runtimeClass` examples provided define a node selector to match node label `katacontainers.io/kata-runtime:"true"`, which will ensure the workload is only scheduled on a node that has Kata Containers installed

 `runtimeClass` is a built-in type in Kubernetes.
-To apply the Kata runtimeclasses:
+To apply each Kata Containers `runtimeClass`:
 ```sh
   $ cd $GOPATH/src/github.com/kata-containers/kata-containers/tools/packaging/kata-deploy/runtimeclasses
   $ kubectl apply -f kata-runtimeClasses.yaml